Aura67/Switch-Firmware/README.md

 - 6: Select the Firmware folder with the contents and click through
 - 7: check your Firmware in system settings
 - 8: Enjoy

+# Note: In order to keep Emummc permanently offline you should update it with daybreak with my last releases.
+I would only update via the Internet in Sysmmc!